Trade Gold Trading

 Linear Weighted Moving Average

-Energies Trading LWMA indicator moving averages applies more weight to the most recent energies price data and the latest data is of more value than earlier energies price data.
-Linear Weighted energies moving average is calculated by multiplying each of the energies closing energies prices within the series, by a certain weight coefficient.
+Energies Trading LWMA indicator moving averages applies more weight to the most recent price data and the latest data is of more value than earlier price data.
+Linear Weighted energies moving average is calculated by multiplying each of the energies closing prices within the series, by a certain weight coefficient.

 Smoothed Moving Average

-Energies Trading SMMA Indicator is calculated by applying a smoothing factor of N, the smoothing factor is composed of N smoothing for N energies price periods.
+Energies Trading SMMA Indicator is calculated by applying a smoothing factor of N, the smoothing factor is composed of N smoothing for N price periods.

 SMA, LWMA, EMA - Types of Energies Trading Moving Averages